 The 8th Avenue house

 On March 25, 1965 — when Prince was seven years old — his parents purchased this house, at 2620 8th Ave.
-N. They retained ownership of the Logan Avenue house, and it’s here that things start to get complicated.
+N. They retained ownership of the Logan Avenue house.

 The marriage between John and Mattie was failing, and Mattie filed for divorce in September 1967.
 The divorce decree gave Mattie ownership of the Logan house as well as a lot at 122 Sunnyridge Ln. in Golden Valley.
 (The Golden Valley property remains a bit of a mystery.
 No structure stands at that address, and it’s possible the address just indicated a parcel of land purchased as an investment.)

-Records indicate that from 1966 to 1968, the Logan house was occupied by people under the name of Fleming — presumably renters.
+Records indicate that from 1966 to 1968, the Logan house was occupied by people under the name of Fleming: renters from the Nelsons.
 In 1969, though, John Nelson (Prince’s father) is double-listed as occupying both the 8th Ave. house and the Logan Ave. house.
 On Aug.
 1, 1970, the Logan Ave. house was sold.

 Prince’s father’s apartment